-Congresswoman is the Chairwoman of the Subcommittee on Nutrition, Oversight, and Department Operations and sits on the Subcommittee for Livestock and Foreign Agriculture.
-As Chairwoman, she has convened hearings on the effectiveness of the Supplemental Nutrition Assistance Program (SNAP) during the COVID-19 pandemic, on the prevalence of veteran and military hunger, on benefit cliffs, and on nutrition distribution programs like The Emergency Food Assistance Program (TEFAP).
+Congresswoman Jahana Hayes is the Ranking Member of the Subcommittee on Nutrition, Foreign Agriculture, and Horticulture and sits on the Subcommittee for Livestock, Dairy, and Poultry.
+As Ranking Member, she has continued to advocate for the expansion of the Supplemental Nutrition Assistance Program (SNAP), on the prevalence of veteran and military hunger, on benefit cliffs, and on nutrition distribution programs like The Emergency Food Assistance Program (TEFAP).

-On the Livestock and Foreign Agriculture Subcommittee, she has pushed to ensure Connecticut’s dairies, greenhouses, and family farms have equitable access to U.S. Department of Agriculture (USDA) programs and funding.
+On the Livestock, Dairy, and Poultry Subcommittee, she has pushed to ensure Connecticut’s dairies, greenhouses, and family farms have equitable access to U.S. Department of Agriculture (USDA) programs and funding.
 Recognizing that the Fifth District of Connecticut is a leader in climate-smart practices, she has supported the inclusion of key USDA conservation programs like the Environmental Quality Incentives Program, Conservation Stewardship Program, and Agricultural Conservation Easement Program, in Build Back Better and the upcoming Farm Bill.

-She has introduced legislation to provide economic relief to farmers directly through the USDA, and to ensure the lowest income college students have access to SNAP.
-She is a key voice for conservation, nutrition assistance, and equity on the committee.
+She has introduced legislation to provide economic relief to farmers directly through the USDA and to ensure the lowest-income college students have access to SNAP.
+In addition, she is a crucial voice for conservation, nutrition assistance, and equity on the Committee.

 Congresswoman Hayes is a member of the House Autism Caucus, which aims to increase awareness about autism spectrum disorder among Members of Congress and bring together public, private and government entities to pursue legislative initiatives that will help facilitate advanced research treatments for autism spectrum disorder.
 Congresswoman Hayes helped to pass the Autism CARES Act of 2019, which reauthorizes the Autism CARES Act of 2014 and authorizes over $1 billion in funding for programs at the National Institutes of Health (NIH), Centers for Disease Control (CDC), and the Health Resources and Services Administration (HRSA) over five years to cover the expansion and coordination of autism-related activities.
 At CDC, the funding will go to developmental disability surveillance and research; and at HRSA, the funding will cover education, early detection and intervention.